NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If flow rate not provided, defaults to the required mechanical ventilation rate per `ASHRAE 62.2-2019 <https://www.techstreet.com/ashrae/standards/ashrae-62-2-2019?product_id=2087691>`_, including adjustments for A) infiltration credit, B) balanced vs imbalanced systems, and C) adiabatic surfaces for SFA/MF buildings.
   .. [#] For a central fan integrated supply system, the flow rate should equal the amount of outdoor air provided to the distribution system.
   .. [#] If HoursInOperation not provided, defaults to 24 (i.e., running continuously) for all system types other than central fan integrated supply (CFIS), and 8.0 (i.e., running intermittently) for CFIS systems.
+         For a CFIS system, the HoursInOperation and the flow rate are combined to form the expected/required hourly ventilation rate (e.g., 90 cfm and 8 hrs/day produce an hourly ventilation rate of 30 cfm).
+         For a CFIS system with a supplemental fan, HoursInOperation is not used for the supplemental fan as its runtime is automatically calculated (based on the air handler runtime) to maintain the hourly ventilation rate.
   .. [#] If FanPower not provided, defaults based on `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNETICC3012019>`_:

          - "energy recovery ventilator", "heat recovery ventilator", or shared system: 1.0 W/cfm